 Companies that do not abide by the rules expose themselves to significant risk.
 Civil penalties include hefty fines, confiscation of products and potential disbarment from shipping or receiving goods altogether.
 Criminal penalties can reach as high as $1 million per violation and up to 20 years imprisonment.
 This is not an area where companies can afford to skirt the rules or learn on the fly.

-Tucker Arensberg’s Import/Export Control & Compliance attorneys uses their regulatory and business knowledge and experience in international legal matters to help companies navigate the confusing and ever-changing world of import and export regulations.
+Tucker Arensberg’s Import/Export Control & Compliance attorneys use their regulatory knowledge and business experience in international legal matters to help companies navigate the ever-changing world of import and export regulations.

 Tucker Arensberg can provide the following legal services regarding import and export issues:

-- Assist with product classification and licensing, including advising on the strategic growth of associated intellectual property portfolios
+- Assist with product classification and licensing, including advice on the strategic growth of associated intellectual property portfolios

 - Develop and maintain written import or export compliance programs

 - Review and revise existing import/export compliance policies and procedures

 - Conduct employee training regarding import and export issues